 Points Panda has partnered with a variety of financial companies including CardRatings for our coverage of credit card products.
 Points Panda and CardRatings may receive a commission from card issuers.
 Opinions, reviews, analyses & recommendations are the author’s alone, and have not been reviewed, endorsed or approved by any of these entities.
 For more information please read our full Advertiser Disclosure.

 “What frequent flyer miles are best?”

 I get this question ALL THE TIME.
 And unfortunately, the answer is always: “It depends.”
-It depends on your own travel goals and expectations.
+Just like choosing a travel credit card, choosing a frequent flyer program depends on your own travel goals and expectations.
 It depends on your home airport.
 It depends on how many frequent flyer miles you already have.
 So it’s difficult to give a straight answer.

 But now that I’ve discussed the different types of credit card points (Chase, Citi, Amex, Marriott), I’ll start explaining how best to use those hard-earned points and let you determine which frequent flyer program is best for yourself.

 My go-to frequent flyer miles are with United Airlines, especially over Delta or American Airlines.
 I love the United MileagePlus program for a variety of reasons.

 1. I live near a major United Airlines international hub

 Dulles Airport, outside Washington, DC, is one of United Airlines’ largest hubs.
 And better yet, being the nation’s capital and a major east coast city means that there are many international destinations from Dulles.
 More flights mean more options, which is the name of the game when searching for award flights.

 And of course, since I live near a United hub, that also means I’m more likely to fly on United Airlines for personal and business travel.
 The measly frequent flyer miles I earn while traveling on cheap economy tickets isn’t a lot, but every little bit helps eventually earn that business class award ticket.

 2. United Airlines’ award chart is very fair